praw-dev/praw/docs/tutorials/comments.rst

 However, the comment forest can be arbitrarily deep, so we'll want a more robust solution.
-One way to iterate over a tree, or forest, is via a breath-first traversal using a queue:
+One way to iterate over a tree, or forest, is via a breadth-first traversal using a queue:

 .. code-block:: python